hwdegroot/hwdegroot.github.io/site/content/posts/640-kilobytes-of-ram-and-why-i-bought-an-ibm-5160/index.md

 * No tab completion. `TAB` just places the cursor somewhere down the line
 * No `HISTORY`.
 You can repeat the last command by pressing the right-arrow.

+**FEEDBACK**

+> This is incorrect.
+You say that you have IBM PC DOS 5.
+If so, this includes the DOSKEY command.
+This will give you a command-line history with editing.
+Just type `dos\doskey` to load it.

 For a starters, on `IBM DOS` (version 5.0) there is no `$PATH`.
 The executables are located in `C:\DOS` (or `c:\dos`, because `DOS` don't care about casing). the most executables are located.
 After a day or two I figured this out, so I finally managed to open my first `BASIC` program.
 All fine, until I wanted to quit the program.
 It's not that easy as [exiting `Vim`](https://stackoverflow.com/questions/11828270/how-do-i-exit-the-vim-editor).
 It took me quite some time googling, until I finally found this [lifesaver](https://stackoverflow.com/questions/44253055/how-can-i-exit-microsoft-gw-basic-ibm-basica-or-other-similar-old-dialects-of).

+**FEEDBACK**

+> There certainly should be!
+DOS has 2 configuration files, which live in the root directory of the boot drive (A: or C:).
+They are called [1] CONFIG.SYS and [2] AUTOEXEC.BAT.
+In the 2nd, there should be a line:
+> `PATH=C:\DOS; C:\`

 {{< image "images/basic-startup-screen.jpg" Fit "600x600" >}}
 Entering BASIC is peanuts